lucky-tensor/current/tools/genesis/genesis_instructions.md

 6. Coordinator: merge pull requests.

+6a.
 The owner of the coordinator repo should merge the pull requests the registrants made to the repo.

+6b.
+Then the `layout.yaml`  file needs to be updated with the list of all the users (addresses) joining genesis.

 7. Run the genesis transaction builder with `libra-genesis-tools genesis`